|

 3. Don’t scale back your dream.

-4. Not knowing what you’re doing is no
+4. Not knowing what you’re doing is no excuse.

 5. Get off your butt and make it happen.